Options for Fastening a Deck Ledger

 - No beam or girder can be attached to the ledger without a connection designed by an engineer.
 You may encounter this when there’s a chimney or bump-out section of the house floor cantilevering over the foundation or wall.
 You’d need to header around the chimney or bump-out and the beams (double or triple floor joists) supporting the header can’t be supported by the ledger.

-We weren’t able to cover all of the possible deck ledger to house connection scenarios in the video like balloon frame houses, concrete or block foundations, and open web floor trusses, The resource list below will direct you to information in Fine Homebuilding articles and other guides where you can find supporting information some of those and other challenging connections.
+We weren’t able to cover all of the possible deck ledger to house connection scenarios in the video like balloon frame houses, concrete or block foundations, and open web floor trusses, The references below will direct you to information in Fine Homebuilding articles and other guides where you can find supporting information some of those and other challenging connections.
 Be sure to verify your local building official will accept the prescriptive solutions provided in the articles and guides.

 There are cases where you won’t be able to install a deck ledger, like in the case of a cantilevered floor, so you’ll have to build a free-standing deck that isn’t structurally attached to the house.
 Find more information about when and how you may need to build a free-stand deck.